aduale04/cityscoot-mobile-web-application-task/README.md

 This is a solution for a mobile application development task using bootstrap 4. all the customisation of the bootstrap was done throug the manipuation of the Sass source code.

 ## App requirements
-CityScoot is a start-up tour company that wishes to offer tours of London by motorised scooter.
+City Scoot is a start-up tour company that wishes to offer tours of London by motorised scooter.
 They want a mobile web application that allows users to find out about the tour routes, tour guides the scooter technology they use, and the safety policy they follow.
 You have been tasked with building this application.